JMAConsulting/biz.jmaconsulting.additionalpayor/README.md

 # biz.jmaconsulting.additionalpayor

-This extension allows a backend user to submit or update payment on behalf of different contact.
+This extension allows a backend user to submit or update payment on behalf of a different contact.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).